nhsconnect/Events-Management/pages/overview/overview_release_notes.md

 [Publish an Event Message](publication_publish.html)
 - Added the `What data to publisher` section to outline some requirements around when to publish data and highlight the risk that a publisher may receive back their own published event message.
+- Added the fixed value for the `InteractionID` http header.

 [Supported Event Messages](overview_supported_events.html)
 - Added page to indicate which event messages are currently supported by the NEMS.